i4Ds/Karabo-Pipeline/doc/src/examples/examples.md

 ## Running an interferometer simulation

-Running an interferometer simulation is really easy.
+Running an interferometer simulation is easy.
 Please look at the karabo.package documentation for specifics on the individual functions.

 ```python